-In September 2017, two Bahamas cruises from Port Canaveral to Nassau and Castaway Cay were cancelled due to hurricane Irma.
+In September 2017, two Bahamas cruises from Port Canaveral to Nassau and Castaway Cay were canceled due to hurricane Irma.
 Those were (itineraries Sept 8-11 (3-day) and Sept 11-15 (4-day).
-All cancelled bookings received full refunds plus 25% future Disney cruise credit.
+All canceled bookings received full refunds plus 25% future Disney cruise credit.
 All booked shore excursions were fully refunded.

 |04 May 2017||Crew / Passenger Injuries and Overboards|

 (overboard) On May 4, 2017, a male passenger went overboard, but fortunately, the man was saved and reboarded alive.
 The AIS tracking data showed the vessel slowing down and circling in an area west of Freeport Bahamas.
 The search operation was assisted by the USCG airplane team.
 The man’s rescue took ~1 hour.
 The USCG gave compliments to the cruise ship’s crew for their efficient and competent actions during the emergency.